AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 Note on Size of VectorFunctions
 ###############################

-The vector-function type system has been designed to have good performance for evaluating the value and derivatives of dense VectorFunctions with a small number of arguments (<50).
+The VectorFunction type system has been designed to have good performance for evaluating the value and derivatives of dense VectorFunctions with a small number of arguments (<50).
 It will work for larger expressions, but performance will begin to degrade considerably.
 This may seem strange since it ostensibly designed to be used to define constraints and objective inside of large